 Yes they do.
 They are usually raised up from their original place hiding unsightly paint ridges.
 If removal of baseboards presents special consideration such as in a historical home, a trim molding can be applied to the existing baseboard.

 Do my casings around my door frames need to come off?

 No. Touchwood will undercut your casings and slide our wood underneath to give a clean, finished look.

 Is there a lot of dust?

 Yes.
-Although not near as much dust as a finished on site floor.
+Although not near as much dust as a finished on site floor as our crews use dust collection on most saws.
 Refer to our Job Site Preparation List, which is given out at time of sale, to help prepare for the construction that is about to take place in your home.
 We charge 30% more to cut outside or in the garage.